When you’re the manager of a team, there’s a good chance you’ll have to deal with the questionable behaviour of an employee.

 If allegations are made about an employee, surrounding issues such as bullying or harassment, poor performance or inappropriate behaviour, it can be difficult to know how to tackle the situation.

-“We know that some managers worry they may be accused of the same behaviour they are trying to stamp out,” says EML Member Benefits Partnership Manager Kirsty Smith.
+“We know that some managers worry they may be accused of the same behaviour they are trying to stamp out,” says EML Mutual Benefits Partnership Manager Kirsty Smith.

 So how can you navigate the situation without creating extra drama?
 Ms Smith suggests the following: